We are back to the good-times post!

 There was only a little water around the temple so we were able to walk on the rocks.
 We found wonderful spots for picture-taking.
 They were unbelievably beautiful.

 We were very occupied exploring the place that we didn’t notice that an earthquake happened.
 Our driver told us about it right after we exited the temple.
 We were surprised because we truly didn’t feel it.
-That was how exciting the place became to us.
+That was how exciting the place became for us.

 Ticket costs 60,000 IDR (4 USD)/person.